Mnikilesh/Smart-Resume-AI-analysis-and-Shortlisting/README.md

 for output have a look at this video:- https://youtu.be/xVLOiP-RuFQ?si=-Hyo8K9RZG1L9XVF

-there are more libraries to add other than requirements.txt patenitly install and run the output
+there are more libraries to add other than requirements.txt patiently pip install dependecies and run the output